mjd-tech/Linux-notes/filesystem/file_perms.md

     T   Sticky Bit, execute

 - the 11th character will be a plus sign + if the file has an ACL (Access Control List)
-- rarely seen on desktop systems
+- ACLs are rarely seen on desktop systems

 ## File vs Directory Permissions